 He went white.

-In the front row, an elderly man in a dark western jacket pushed himself up from his chair so suddenly it scraped.
+In the front row, an elderly man in a dark western jacket pushed himself up from his chair so suddenly it scraped hard across the floor.

 Boots McCall.

 Session guitarist.
 Sixty years in Nashville.
-One of the last people still alive who had played on Wade’s early demos.
+One of the last men still alive who had played on Wade’s earliest demos before the suits arrived and scrubbed history clean enough to sell.

 It missed the stool, hit the stage, and shattered.

-The sound made three women near the rail jump.
+The crack of it made three women near the rail jump.

 Ellie finished the bridge anyway.

-At the final word, the rooftop stayed quiet for one impossible heartbeat.
+At the last line, silence held the rooftop for one long impossible heartbeat.

-Then Boots McCall stepped forward, picked up the lyric page with both hands, and looked straight at Wade Colton.
+Then Boots McCall stepped forward, picked up the lyric page with both hands, and turned toward Wade Colton.

 “This is June Harper’s hand.”